Get ready to swoon because these gooey butter bars are sweet, salty, and impossible to resist!

-- Allow the bars to rest before slicing.
-The top layer needs time to set; otherwise, it’ll just ooze out when you slice it.
+- Let the bars rest before slicing.
+The top layer needs time to set.
+Otherwise, it’ll just ooze out when you slice it.

-- Once it’s completely cooled, you still have to chill it for 2 hours.
-If you can’t wait that long (the buttery aroma will drive you crazy), freeze it!
+- Chill for 2 hours.
+Chill the bars for 2 hours AFTER they’ve cooled.
+If you can’t wait that long, freeze it!
 This way, you’ll only need to wait for 30 minutes.

-- If you want to make these bars even more decadent, serve them with a dollop of vanilla ice cream.
+- Serve with vanilla ice cream.
 The sweet and creamy ice cream will be incredible with the buttery goodness.

-- Try a drizzle of caramel or a light coating of shaved chocolate for something extra special.
-Grate the chocolate over the top while it’s still warm, so it melts a little into the cream cheese mix.
+- Add toppings.
+Try a drizzle of caramel or a light coating of shaved chocolate.
+Grate the chocolate over the top while it’s still warm, so it melts a little.